tschmorleiz/101cloningtools/README.md

+Goal
+====

-Here we collect tools that are needed for the support of clones in the context of 101companies:
+Here we collect tools that are needed for the support of clones in the context of 101companies